rockarts/gif-of-life/README.md

 ## Task

-You are going to create a Gif pronounciation simulator.
+You are going to create a Gif pronunciation simulator.
 To do so, please implement the following methods

 ### Simulator#initialize(seating_arrangement)